thacherT1D/webdevstuff/Datastores/Knex_Database_Migrations_in_Node_.desc.md

 knex migrate:make create_books
 ```

-You probably got an error about not having a database?
+You probably got an error about not having a database.
 Your migration file was still created, but we will need to create a local database:

 ```sh
 $ createdb library